-Over nearly two decades, we have forged a reputation as a trusted and long-term oriented partner for family- and founder-led businesses.
+Over two decades, we believe we have forged a reputation as a trusted and long-term oriented partner for family and founder-led businesses.

 Environmental, social, and governance (ESG) considerations are central to Lindsay Goldberg’s culture and investment processes.
 We seek to integrate principles for socially responsible investing into our business building approach as a key lever to unlocking and increasing value.

-Lindsay Goldberg’s formal ESG policy commits the firm and its principles to promoting awareness and training both internally and externally.
+Lindsay Goldberg’s formal ESG policy commits the firm to promoting awareness and training both internally and externally.